MA/RI-TACF Summer Quarterly Meeting

 Dedicated to restoring the keystone forest tree of the east by backcross breeding local American chestnut “Mother” trees into a population of blight-resistant trees.

 Our newest seed orchard at the Massachusetts Fish & Wildlife Field Headquarters building in Westboro.
 Our Annual Meeting on Nov.
-21, 2015 will be at this beautiful new green building — with a chestnut potluck, excellent speakers, and orchard tours!
+21, 2015 was at this beautiful new green building — with a chestnut potluck, excellent speakers, and orchard tours!

 Can you help provide a long-term seed orchard to grow potentially blight-resistant MA/RI chestnuts?